Brought to you in association with

 The customer is not always right

-Giving remedies for any and all complaints may feel like less hassle, but it will cost you money — and you’re less likely to look into what causes problems and find solutions.
+Giving remedies for all complaints may feel like less hassle, but it will cost you money — and you’re less likely to investigate what causes problems and find solutions.

 • faulty products